(Photo of Consuewella Africa by Cindy Miller)

 In defense of his decision, Richmond said that he let the fire burn because of danger from alleged MOVE gunfire, stating: “we regret what happened, but we are not going home with any firefighters with bullet wounds tonight, and I thank God for that.”

 The Commission concluded that the decision “to let the fire burn constituted the use of fire as a tactical weapon” that “should have been rejected out-of-hand.
 That it was not rejected cannot be justified under any circumstances.”

 Today, Ramona Africa recalls escaping from the fire on May 13: “We opened the door and started to yell that we were coming out with the kids.
 The kids were hollering too.
 We know they heard us but the instant we were visible in the doorway, they opened fire.
 You could hear the bullets hitting all around the garage area.
 They deliberately took aim and shot at us.
 Anybody can see that their aim, very simply, was to kill MOVE people—not to arrest anybody.”

 Birdie later supported Ramona’s account of police gunfire when he testified that the children and remaining adults tried several times to escape the burning house, but were driven back by police gunfire, before he and Ramona successfully dodged gunfire and escaped.

 Despite official police statements denying the shooting, The MOVE Commission confirmed Ramona and Birdie’s accounts, concluding that “police gunfire prevented some occupants of

-For our investigation of May 13, 1985 and the validity of the murder charges being sought by MOVE today, we have cited evidence and testimony from a variety of published sources:
+For our investigation, we have cited evidence and testimony from a variety of published sources: